-The Laugavegur and Fimmvörðuháls trek has been listed by National Geographic as one of the “World’s Best Hikes” due to the unique and extremely diverse landscape encountered on the trail.
-Everything from sizzling hot springs and volcanoes to icy white glaciers.
-We walk through geothermally active lands of multicolored rhyolite mountains, fields of obsidian, cross glacier rivers and so much more on our journey.
-We stay in rustic but charming highland huts, located in remote areas.
+The Laugavegur and Fimmvörðuháls trek has been listed by National Geographic as one of the "World's Best Hikes" due to the unique and extremely diverse landscape encountered on the trail.
+You'll see everything from sizzling hot springs and volcanoes to icy white glaciers.
+We walk through geothermally active lands of colored rhyolite mountains, obsidian fields, cross glacier rivers, and so much more on our journey.
+We stay in rustic, but charming highland huts located in remote areas.
 Each area is unique, revealing new features in the ever-changing landscapes of the trail.

 We depart early in the morning from the center of Reykjavik to make the most of the day.
-The drive to Landmannalaugar will take about 3-4 hours, first of all along the south coast and then up into the highlands where we will spend the rest of the wee...)
+The drive to Landmannalaugar will take about 3-4 hours, first of all along the south coast, and then up into the highlands, where we will spend the rest of the w...)

 We depart early in the morning from the center of Reykjavik to make the most of the day.
-The drive to Landmannalaugar will take about 3-4 hours, first of all along the south coast and then up into the highlands where we will spend the rest of the week.
-The journey itself is highly scenic and fascinating, taking us by the magnificent volcano mountain, Hekla, the most active volcano in Iceland.
-This volcano, said by many Europeans in the Middle Ages to be 'The Gateway to Hell' has erupted every 10 – 15 years throughout the last century.
+The drive to Landmannalaugar will take about 3-4 hours, first of all along the south coast, and then up into the highlands, where we will spend the rest of the week.
+The journey is highly scenic and fascinating, taking us by the magnificent volcano mountain, Hekla, the most active volcano in Iceland.
+This volcano, said by many Europeans in the Middle Ages to be 'The Gateway to Hell,' has erupted every 10 – 15 years throughout the last century.

 Distance: 8 km (4.9 mi) Walking time: 4 hrs Ascent: 470 m (1540′).

-After a good sleep and a nutritious breakfast we will be energized and ready to go again!
-Pitch-black obsidian desert called Hrafntinnusker, vibrantly colored Reykjafjöll rhyolite mountains and the Jökultungur area are at the top of the agenda today....)
+After a good sleep and a nutritious breakfast, we will be energized and ready to go again!
+Pitch-black obsidian desert called Hrafntinnusker, vibrantly colored Reykjafjöll rhyolite mountains, and the Jökultungur area are at the top of the agenda toda...)

-After a good sleep and a nutritious breakfast we will be energized and ready to go again!
-Pitch-black obsidian desert called Hrafntinnusker, vibrantly colored Reykjafjöll rhyolite mountains and the Jökultungur area are at the top of the agenda today.
-Geothermal activity has turned these craggy gullies into burnt, and sometimes vivid yellows and reds over time, these colors contrast dramatically with the soft pale sandy hues around them.
-The top of Jökultungur is a great place to enjoy views over the whole Fjallabak (behind the mountain) area and Álftavatn lake where we will be spending the night.
-To get to our accommodation we have to cross a river on foot.
-Wading a river is usually a very exciting experience for overseas hikers.
+After a good sleep and a nutritious breakfast, we will be energized and ready to go again!
+Pitch-black obsidian desert called Hrafntinnusker, vibrantly colored Reykjafjöll rhyolite mountains, and the Jökultungur area are at the top of the agenda today.
+Geothermal activity has turned these craggy gullies into burnt and sometimes vivid yellows and reds over time.
+These colors contrast dramatically with the soft pale sandy hues around them.
+The top of Jökultungur is a wonderful place to enjoy views over the whole Fjallabak (behind the mountain) area and Álftavatn lake, where we will be spending the night.
+We have to cross a river on foot to get to our accommodation.
+Wading a river is usually an extremely exciting experience for overseas hikers.

-After an energizing breakfast we are ready to set off again!
+After an energizing breakfast, we are ready to set off again!
 We begin by wading across another stream as we proceed onto Mælifellssandur and into volcano country.
-We will pass the Stórasúla and Hattafell volcanoes on our way to Emstrur, from where, i...)
+We will pass the Stórasúla and Hattafell volcanoes on our way to Emstrur, from where, ...)

-After an energizing breakfast we are ready to set off again!
+After an energizing breakfast, we are ready to set off again!
 We begin by wading across another stream as we proceed onto Mælifellssandur and into volcano country.
-We will pass the Stórasúla and Hattafell volcanoes on our way to Emstrur, from where, in clear visibility, we will get absolutely outstanding views of the Eyjafjallajökull and Mýrdalsjökull volcano mountain glaciers.
-On our way to Botnar, a green oasis in the midst of a black sand desert, we will see Markarfljótsgljúfur, a stunning 200 m deep canyon fashioned by a glacial river.
+We will pass the Stórasúla and Hattafell volcanoes on our way to Emstrur, from where, in clear visibility, we will get outstanding views of the Eyjafjallajökull and Mýrdalsjökull volcano mountain glaciers.
+On our way to Botnar, a green oasis amid a black sand desert, we will see Markarfljótsgljúfur, a stunning 200 m deep canyon fashioned by a glacial river.
 We will spend the night in this area.

-After a good breakfast, we leave Emstrur and continue the hike to Þórsmörk.
+After a good breakfast, we leave Emstrur and hike to Þórsmörk.
 As we go through the Almenningar gorge by Mount Einhyrningur (the Unicorn Mountain), we will still have a great view of the glaciers as we advance towards Þórsmörk.
-As we get...)
+As we get closer to th...)

-After a good breakfast, we leave Emstrur and continue the hike to Þórsmörk.
+After a good breakfast, we leave Emstrur and hike to Þórsmörk.
 As we go through the Almenningar gorge by Mount Einhyrningur (the Unicorn Mountain), we will still have a great view of the glaciers as we advance towards Þórsmörk.
-As we get closer the landscape and nature change, a few trees begin to appear here and there, setting the tone for the characteristic dense birch forest for which Þórsmörk is famous.
+As we get closer to the landscape and nature change, a few trees appear here and there, setting the tone for the characteristic dense birch forest for which Þórsmörk is famous.
 Our accommodation will be in a simply magnificent location to spend a night, beneath the Eyjafjallajökull and Mýrdalsjökull glaciers.
-You can now celebrate your completion of the world famous Laugavegur Trail!
+You can now celebrate your completion of the world-famous Laugavegur Trail!

 Fimmvörðuháls is the magnificent high mountain pass between Mýrdalajökull and Eyjafjallajökull – the infamous volcano that erupted in 2010.
-Today you will be visiting the two new volcano craters, Magni and Móði, which were formed in the first erupti...)
+Today, you will visit the two new volcano craters, Magni and Móði, formed in the first eruption in 2010.
+Magni...)

 Distance: 6 km (3,5 mi) Walking time: 3 hrs.

-Pick up times and places Meeting points and times in Reykjavik:Between 7:00 - 7:30 a.m.:- Reykjavik's City Hall (Ráðhúsið) on Vonarstræti- Hallgrímskirkja Church- Reykjavik Campsite Meeting points and times outside Reykjavik: 8:15 from Selfoss N1 ...)
+PICK UP TIMES & PLACES: Meeting points and times in Reykjavik:Between 7:00 - 7:30 a.m.:- Reykjavik's City Hall (Ráðhúsið) on Vonarstræti- Hallgrímskirkja Church- Reykjavik Campsite Meeting points and times outside Reykjavik: 8:15 from Selfoss N1 Gas...)

 LAUGAVEGUR TREKKING & FIMMVORDUHALS – 6 DAY HIKE (HUTS)